History of the University of Texas at Arlington (1965–present): Early years as the University of Texas at Arlington (1967–1972)

 In March 1967, ASC was renamed the University of Texas at Arlington (UTA).
 Woolf said, "I think we have reached a name which does not shackle the future development of the institution."
-On March 6, 1967, Texas governor John Connally signed into law a bill whicht renamed each UT System university "the University of Texas at [location]".
+On March 6, 1967, Texas governor John Connally signed into law a bill which renamed each UT System university "the University of Texas at [location]".
 Unlike the previous plan of the Texas A&M University System to rename ASC "Texas A&M University at Arlington", UTA's new name was received positively by students, faculty, and administrators.
 It was widely perceived as increasing the university's prestige, name recognition, and funding and recruiting abilities.
 The first degrees with the new name were awarded on May 31, 1967.

 UTA's September 1967 enrollment increased to an all-time high of 11,873, despite the opening of the first Tarrant County Junior College (TCJC) campus that fall.
 That year, the Institute of Urban Studies was established at UTA by the Texas Legislature.
 The institute provides planning for economic development, site selection, transportation and feasibility studies.

 Woolf resigned as president in 1968, continuing as a mechanical-engineering professor until his 1989 retirement.
 Gerald Saxon wrote that Woolf had lost faculty confidence, due largely to his support for remaining in the A&M system and a hierarchical view of leadership unsuited to the UT System.
 During his decade as president, Woolf guided the university from junior- to senior-college status, from the A&M system to the UT System, from an enrollment under 5,000 to approximately 12,000, and from a budget of $2.2 million to $11.8 million.
 In 1966–67, the average salary for full professors was $12,400 to $13,500.
 By 1968, when Woolf resigned, faculty salaries at UTA were the fourth-highest in Texas; they were the lowest at any state university or college when he was appointed president in 1959.
 In 1995, UTA renamed the first building constructed during his presidency Woolf Hall.